dustinpfister/blog_posts/_posts/threejs-spotlights.md

 ### The source code example for this post and many others are on github

-The soucre code examples that I am writing about in this post can be found in [my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-spotlights).
+The source code examples that I am writing about in this post can be found in [my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-spotlights).

 ## 1 - Basic example of spotlight use